 Designed for advanced students to work in an area related to their educational or occupational goal.
 Provides new on-the-job technical training under the direction of a worksite supervisor, allowing students to expand knowledge and skills in the chosen field.
 Mandatory orientation session and faculty approval to determine eligibility.
+One unit of credit is equal to each 60 hours of non-paid work, or each 75 hours of paid work.
 Students may earn up to a total of 16 units in internship courses (any course numbered 95 and PDEV 94).
 (CSU-with unit limitation)

 ADMJ 0110.
-P.C.
-832: Arrest and Control
+PC 832 - Arrest

 Covers ethics, courts, community relations, laws of arrest, use of force, search and seizure, investigations, and arrest and control methods.
 Meets California Penal Code Section 832 requirement for individuals having limited Peace Officer powers to complete a training course prescribed by the Commission on Peace Officer Standards and Training (POST).
-No longer meets modular Police Academy requirements. (not transferable)
+No longer meets modular Police Academy requirements.
+May be repeated for credit to meet legally mandated education/training requirements. (not transferable)

 ADMJ 0112.
-P.C.
-832: Firearms
+PC 832 - Firearms

-Advisory: Completion of ADMJ 110 with grade of "C" or better Hours: 24 (8 lecture, 16 laboratory)
+Advisory: Completion of ADMJ 110 with grade of "C" or better

 Covers use of lethal force, shooting principles, safety guidelines and range qualifications.
 Meets California Penal Code Section 832 firearms requirement for individuals having limited Peace Officer powers to complete a training course prescribed by the Commission on Peace Officer Standards and Training (POST).
-Students are required to present a California Department of Justice certification of no disqualifying criminal history preventing attendance, due on the first day of instruction. (pass/ no pass grading) (not transferable)
+Students are required to present a California Department of Justice certification of no disqualifying criminal history preventing attendance, due on the first day of instruction.
+May be repeated for credit to meet legally mandated education/training requirements. (pass/no pass grading) (not transferable)

 ADMJ 0115.
-POST Modular III Training
+POST Module III Academy Training